-The transcription features in CaptionMaker can create a text transcript of a video and populate it directly into the captioning project with the correct timing.
 The transcription editing mode can be used to facilitate easy editing of that timed text, or of any text that you have loaded into the project.

 For details, see the Timed Text Speech chapter.

 Avoid Italics and Bold Text

 When creating a transcript it is best to avoid using italics and bold.
 Italics in closed captioning generally mean that the speaker is off-screen.
 Do not use bold as it could result in text blinking on and off.
 TV sets and cable boxes do not have the ability to bold text, so we recommend avoiding bold.